Not just a lottery: the easiest and fastest ways to get a green card

 First, you need to look at the Visa Bulletin.
 This newsletter is published monthly by the US Department of State and determines the current availability of immigrant visa numbers.
 You will see that immigrant visa numbers are broken down into two main groups: family sponsored preferences; employment-based preferences.

 As far as family immigration is concerned, it is easy to see that spouses, children under the age of 21, and parents of US citizens are not listed at all on the Visa Bulletin.
 This is because they are considered "next of kin" who, under current immigration law, are immediately eligible for an immigrant visa.
 Among their family members, they have the easiest path to the green card.

 On the subject: The ten most common mistakes when applying for a green card

-After the definitions for each category, there is a table in the Visa Bulletin that lists them along with dates that reflect the date the immigrant petitions were filed.
+Following the definitions for each category, the Visa Bulletin has a table listing them along with dates reflecting the date the immigrant petitions were filed.

 Due to the high demand for immigrant visas from citizens of China, India, Mexico and the Philippines, foreign nationals from these countries often have separate tables and tend to wait longer.